 At their March 2018 meeting, the Council removed actions pertaining to best fishing practices and powerhead regulations from Amendment 46 and requested that staff begin development of a framework amendment.
 The Council was concerned that other actions in Amendment 46 (recreational permitting and reporting) would take significant time to be developed and did not want to delay action on other issues.

 The Council reviewed an options paper at their June 2018 meeting and approved the amendment for scoping with actions addressing venting and descending devices, circle hooks, allowable rigs, and powerheads.
 Scoping hearings were held on August 7th and 8th 2018.
-The Council reviewed scoping comments at their September 2018 meeting.
+The Council later reviewed comments from those scoping sessions at their September 2018 meeting.
 Actions and alternatives addressing venting and descending devices, circle hooks, and powerheads were approved for analysis.
 The action pertaining to allowable rigs was removed.

 GET INVOLVED –

 - Implementation: July 15, 2020